amejiarosario/dsa.js-data-structures-algorithms-javascript/CONTRIBUTING.md

 We use these three sections in changelog: new features, bug fixes, breaking changes.

-List of all subjects (first lines in commit message) since last release:
+List of all subjects (First lines in commit message) since last release:

 ```sh
 git log <last tag> HEAD --pretty=format:%s